Cozy Peach Kitchen

 Labeled ingredients used to make pesto pasta.

-• Pasta: I used bowtie pasta but really any shape of pasta works.
+• Pasta: I used bowtie pasta for the photos but really any shape of pasta works.
 Whole wheat pasta, gluten-free pasta, and even protein or veggie pasta are great options.

-• Chickpeas are added for protein.
-Use canned chickpeas or cook them from dry.
+• Chickpeas are added for a vegetarian protein source.
+Use canned chickpeas or Instant Pot chickpeas cooked from dry.
 White beans also work well here.

 • Zucchini: Slice zucchini into half-moons and saute with Italian seasoning until golden brown for a flavorful way to add veggies to this pasta.